Elvis Fried Pickles are crunchy and tasty. Elvis was not only famous for his music but his fried food too.

 - 6 drops hot pepper sauce

-- 1 quart sliced pill pickles (I have also used pickle spears.)
+- 1 quart sliced dill pickles I have also used pickle spears.

-- Enough vegetable oil to fry the pickles in.
+- enough vegetable oil to fry the pickles

 - Drain the pickles and place into the buttermilk, egg, Worcestershire sauce, hot sauce mixture.
 (I let mine set for about an hour.
 The original recipe did not.)

-- Combine the flour, salt, and pepper and mix.
+- Combine the flour, baking powder, salt, and pepper and mix.

 - Add a few at a time into the flour mixture.